-When an organization is focused on improving revenue generation then RevOps is the best suit for attaining your company goals.
+When an organization is focused on improving revenue generation, especially in the context of a B2B SaaS marketing funnel, then RevOps is the best suit for attaining your company goals.
 The advantage of incorporating RevOps is that it streamlines your everyday functioning as sales, marketing, and customer services work in tandem.

 There is transparency and visibility in the way each team operates to achieve the company's functions.
 This ensures that any shortcomings can be corrected even before it turns into a problem.
 Even when any issue arises there is easy access to resolve it quickly and efficiently.